suplementary-material/MMGNN/README.md

 # MMGNN
-Code and additional proof materials of MMGNN will be published here, thanks for your attentions!
+Code and additional proof materials of MMGNN.